Howdy Doody: La Hora de Jaudi Dudi

-In March 1953, the Kagran Corporation, the organization which produced the original Howdy Doody for NBC, started production on La Hora de Jaudi Dudi, a daily Spanish-language version of the programme filmed in Mexico City.
-The program aired over Canal de las Estrellas in Mexico and, beginning on April 27, CMQ-TV in Havana, Cuba.
+In March 1953, the Kagran Corporation, the organization which produced the original Howdy Doody for NBC, started production on La Hora de Jaudi Dudi, a daily Spanish-language version of the program filmed in Mexico City.
+The program aired over Canal 2 in Mexico and, beginning on April 27, CMQ-TV in Havana, Cuba.
 According to Billboard, the series featured a freckleless Howdy puppet and a new puppet named Don Burro.
 While the aim was to produce a series to distribute to the entirety of Latin America, the company halted production after six months due to unforeseen production difficulties (at the time, Mexican television programming was scarce and often improvised, unlike the American-influenced Cuban market, apart from the fact that Mexican broadcasters weren't interested in foreign production) and market considerations (until 1960, most South American countries did not have television services or supermarkets; by 1953, the only ones in the region were located in Havana and Lima, Peru).
 96 half-hour episodes were filmed.

 Cuban television later launched its own local version, named Club Chirikin, which lasted through 1959 or early 1960 over CMQ.
 It was a Monday-Saturday show produced by Stone Associates, a company formed by former Kagran president Martin Stone.